Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 ```

 Both `torch.compile` and `jax.jit` are _tracing_ compilers: they analyze the types of
-variables in the running program, and replace python operations on these variables
+variables in the running program, and replace Python operations on these variables
 with their efficient low-level analogs.
 This way they manage to convert to machine code,
 our backend-generic `evaluate_xp` function which uses the runtime-defined `xp` argument.

 The very fact that invoking this kind of highly non-trivial machinery fits in a single
-line of python code feels like a minor miracle.
+line of Python code feels like a minor miracle.

 With `numba`, we need to work a little more.
 First of all, Numba is not a tracing compiler;
 it special-cases NumPy at the source code level, and our approach of adding the `xp`